rse/vmix-scripts/multiview-overlay.md

-As as long the number of views/angles M is lower than 8, create N multiview-like inputs, each with M views/angles on layers the layers 1-M and on two additional layers place two `List` type inputs.
-Each Nx2 `List` type inputs then should have 1+M images: one entirely empty image (corresponding to no preview/program selected on the camera at all) and M images corresponding to the view/angle input to be on preview/program.
-Then use this script to track changes on preview/program and select the corresponding image on the `List` inputs.
+As as long the number of views/angles M is lower than 8, create N multiview-like inputs, each with M views/angles on layers the layers 1-M and on two additional layers place two `Title` type inputs.
+Each Nx2 `Title` type inputs then should have M transitions "PageX", corresponding to the view/angle input to be on preview/program.
+Then use this script to track changes on preview/program and select the corresponding transition "Pagex" on the `Title` inputs.

 Usage
 -----